sagebind/switchbox/README.md

 Need help?
 Just [send me an email](mailto:me@stephencoakley.com) with your questions.
 Be sure to add "Switchbox" to the message subject line so I know how I can help you out.

 ## Contributing
 Want to help make Switchbox better?
 Simply fork this repo and start adding code.
-Switchbox's contribution model is very informal, so just submit a pull request.
-Pull requests will be reviewed and accepted if they fit the goal of the project and follow the contribution guidelines (available soon).
+Switchbox's contribution model is currently very informal, so just submit a pull request.
+Pull requests will be reviewed and accepted if they fit the goal of the project.
 Be sure to contact me if you have any questions.

 ## License
 Switchbox is licensed under the Apache License, Version 2.0 (Apache-2.0).
 See [LICENSE.md](LICENSE.md) for details.

+## Inspiration
+Switchbox was inspired by the usability of the .NET Framework's settings API and the flexibility of the [Apache Commons Configuration](http://commons.apache.org/proper/commons-configuration/).